Kawarau Riverside Reserves Management Plan

 Next steps

-All community feedback will be considered by the Parks team and used to shape a draft Reserve Management Plan for Riverside Road Reserves.
-This draft will then be considered for approval by the Community and Services Committee.
-Once approved, the draft plan will be shared with the community for formal public submissions later in 2024.
+All community feedback has been considered by the Parks team and used to shape a draft Reserve Management Plan for the Kawarau Riverside Reserves.
+This draft was approved by Full Council on 9 October 2025 and will be shared with the community for formal public submissions in early 2026.

 Background

-The Parks team are starting the process to develop a draft Reserve Management Plan (RMP) for eight public land parcels located alongside the Kawarau River in Frankton called the Riverside Road Reserves.
+The Parks team are developing a draft Reserve Management Plan (RMP) for eight public land parcels located alongside the Kawarau River in Frankton called the Kawarau Riverside Reserves.

 This area is popular with locals and visitors walking and biking the Twin Rivers Trail, part of the Queenstown Trail ‘Great Ride’ network, which connects the reserves while hugging one of New Zealand’s most iconic and picturesque rivers.